 Sadly, yesterday we said goodbye to Jo Plumbe after a great week together and made our way up the NE coast of Ibiza.
 We had intended to anchor overnight and then make the crossing to Mallorca on Thursday but we didn’t like the look of the anchorages we saw.
 They were a bit too exposed to the swell and the wind for our liking so we decided to continue and do a night sail to Palma on Mallorca.
 It was another 60nm so we figured we would arrive in the morning.
 We had good wind for the first 4 hours but then the wind died as predicted.
 There was strong wind forecast for later on Thursday so it also made sense to get there early and try and pick up the buoy we had booked in another marine preservation area in Palma Bay quite close to the airport at Arenal.

-Pictures below of Esplamador, bar at Formentera, anchorage at Jondal and the Blue Marlin club.
+Pictures of Esplamador, bar at Formentera and the Blue Marlin club at Jondal.